keboola/component-generic/README.md

 }
 ```

-The above value is then available in contexts as:
+The resulting value is then available in contexts as follows:

 ```json
 "token": {"attr": "token"}